 - an installation capacity of up to 45kWth (this covers most homes)

 - a current energy performance certificate (EPC), with no outstanding recommendations for loft or cavity wall insulation

-Therefore, the news that HVO has finally been approved as a viable alternative is hugely welcomed by the industry and we are thrilled to have been a part in driving this forward.
-In short, HVO ensures that rural homes are not being left behind in the drive to reduce the UK’s emissions.
+Therefore, the news that HVO fuel has finally been approved as a viable alternative is hugely welcomed by the industry and we are thrilled to have been a part in driving this forward.
+In short, HVO fuel ensures that rural homes are not being left behind in the drive to reduce the UK’s emissions.

-Switching to HVO is simple, does not require an appliance change, and offers an immediate 90% net reduction in carbon emissions.
+Switching to HVO fuel is simple, does not require an appliance change, and offers an immediate 90% net reduction in carbon emissions.

 The only thing stopping many of these homes from transitioning to HVO fuel is the price point.
 It’s still an expensive fuel compared to kerosene; however, if the government were to lift the levies and duties associated with the fuel, it would open the market allowing fuel distributors to supply HVO fuel to these properties.

 Keep an eye on our news pages for more about HVO fuel and our push to encourage greater incentives for users to adopt lower carbon fuels like HVO fuel.